SLAM-Lab/SANA-FE/tutorial/TUTORIAL.md

 ## Challenge ##

-After running the DVS gesture challenge, there is an open-ended challenge:
+Now that we have showcased a real-world example, there is an open-ended
+challenge:

 Optimize the mapping of the DVS gesture SNN to Loihi cores to get the lowest power usage.